gcruzgar/trdiff/README.md

 | Biber dim                         |           48% | 40% |
 | XLM embeddings                    |           wip | 53% |

-*Note: Words translated per day are only available for around 300 documents, score shown is accuracy obtained by a k-neighbours classifier (number of knewighbours = 4).
+*Note: Words translated per day are only available for around 300 documents, score shown is accuracy obtained by a k-neighbours classifier (number of neighbours = 4).
 TER can be computed for any number of sentences, in this case results are shown for SVM on 200,000 sentences.
 For comparison, random classification yields a score around 33%, as expected.
 All results shown for French translations; Spanish offer similar results and in most cases marginally better scores.

 Classifiers in experiments output f1-score, precision and recall for each label.
 Regression models produce r2-score, MSE and QQ plots of residuals.